justarandomgeek/vscode-factoriomod-debug/workspace.md

  * Optional: [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph).
 I happen to like the graph git log view this extension gives as a place to do manual git operations more complicated than the builtin SCM view provides for.

 In addition to these, you'll want a little configuration to tell your Lua Language Server about Factorio's APIs.
-If you use `sumneko.lua`, add this to your (user or project) `settings.json`:
+If you use `sumneko.lua`, add this to your (user or workspace) `settings.json`:

 ```jsonc
   "Lua.diagnostics.globals": [